hermanzdosilovic/scripts/java-course/README.md

 On the course we needed to use several tools for [code analysis](http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis), few for [TDD](http://en.wikipedia.org/wiki/Test-driven_development) and few for web application development.

 After the course I swiched my OS few times and every time I found myself downloading and setuping these tools.
-And after my third setup by hand it became a pain in the butt, so I decided to write a little bash script that will download and setup these scripts for me.
+And after my third setup by hand it became a pain in the butt, so I decided to write a little bash script that will download and setup these tools for me.

 ###Attention: OS X and Linux only!